MariusArlauskas/moviesProject/README.md

         Showing basic users info

     Movies page
-        showing liked and added to list movies (type is shown near button - completed, paused..) user can like or add movies to list by pressing icons near movie title Showing movies in cards
+        Showing all movies in cards
-        color indicating rating of the movie
+        showing if a movie is liked or added to list (type is shown near button - completed, paused..) user can like or add movies to list by pressing icons near movie title, also posible to remove item from list by choosing status - removed color indicating rating of the movie
-        Movies Module with more info about movie
+        Movies dialog with more info about movie

     Profile toolbar
         Toolbar with easier navigation shows up when user is logged in